-Sometimes orthopedics will consult medicine for hypertension managment on a patient that has one medication, hydrochlorothiazide 12.5mg.
-Other times if the patient has type II diabetes and is on metformin, Medicine will be consulted to withhold the metformin during their hospital stay and maybe sign the insulin order set for a possible sliding scale.
-If internal medicine gets lucky they will be able to dictate the discharge summary, because once the surgery is over they are no longer a surgical case it will have ‘morphed’ into a medicine patient.
+Sometimes Orthopedics will consult Medicine for hypertension management on a patient that has one medication, hydrochlorothiazide 12.5 mg.
+Other times if the patient has type II diabetes and is on metformin, Medicine will be consulted to hold the metformin during their hospital stay and maybe sign the insulin order set for a possible sliding scale.
+If Internal Medicine gets lucky they will be able to dictate the discharge summary, because once the surgery is over they are no longer a surgical case it will have “morphed” into a Medicine patient.

 “Yeah, let’s just call it what it is.
 We just want to cut bones.
 Medicine wants to do medicine so we’ve separated ourselves from anything resembling ‘mediciny.’
 Asking for a full 9-system review of systems, well, I don’t think I could name 9 systems in the body,” Dr. Hutchins told reporters, although he did continue to try by counting fingers, but he didn’t make it past his first hand.